 - The date you started in business

 HMRC will send you a letter within a few days of registering online.
 This will contain your personal Unique Taxpayer Reference (UTR) and details of your responsibilities and obligations as a sole trader.

-By running your business as a company, you can minimise your Income Tax and NIC by taking a director’s salary up to your tax-free Personal Allowance of £12,500 or the NIC threshold of £8,632 (2019-20 tax year).
+By running your business as a company, you can minimise your Income Tax and NIC by taking a director’s salary up to your tax-free Personal Allowance (£1,048 per month/£12,570 per year).
 The rest of your income can be taken as dividends.

 How to change your business from sole trader to limited company

-You can change from a sole trader to a limited company in just 3 working hours by sending an online application to Companies House.
-Simply check the availability of your company name using 1st Formations online name-checker, choose a company formation package and enter the following information on the application form:
+You can convert from sole trader to limited company in just 3 working hours by sending an online application to Companies House.
+Simply check the availability of your company name using 1st Formations online name-checker, choose a company formation package, and enter the following information on the application form: